-- Summary notes really really help for theory subjects!
+- Summary notes really really help with theory subjects!
 Bring down all your study material to the content that you can cover in those 1.5 days!

 - Also, decide what you want to study and from where!
 And STICK TO THAT AND ONLY THAT!

-- Stay away from negative people, forget everything else for now and give it your best shot,” she concluded.
+- Stay away from negative people, forget everything else for now, and give it your best shot.

 Giving up is always an easier choice, but working hard for achieving something is always a better one.
 And the day you achieve your ‘Something’, the feeling is beyond words!